- Comparison Summary + Fast Answers

 For many small businesses who charge by the hour for the work they provide their clients, a simple-yet-effective time-tracking app is a must.

-And while you could choose a time-tracking app that lives outside your accounting software, both Freshbooks and Quickbooks offer time-tracking capabilities in their basic plans.
+And while you could choose a time-tracking app that lives outside your accounting software, both softwares offer time-tracking capabilities in their basic plans.

 Even if you don’t charge by the hour, there are lots of good reasons to track the amount of time you or your team are spending on each project.